MimiOnuoha/Creative-Approaches-NYU/syllabus.md

  **Assignment:**

-- Make sure to leave time to create your documentation post
+- Make sure to leave time to create your documentation post!

 ### Week 14